JavaScript is disabled in your browser. Please enable JavaScript to view this website.

-Human Azurocidin ELISA Kit ab213755 is used to quantify Human Azurocidin with a sensitivity of 10 pg/ml.
+Human Azurocidin ELISA Kit is a sandwich ELISA used to quantify Human Azurocidin with a sensitivity of 10 pg/mL.

 Key facts